apache/royale-docs/features/styling.md

 ## Themes

-In Apache Royale, a theme is a predefined CSS file (and optionally a other assets like images) that holds the definitions of each component, so adding a theme to your application or replace the existing one will make your entire application change all visuals like colors, fonts and drawings that make you components and containers looks in a certain way.
+In Apache Royale, a theme is a predefined CSS file (and optionally other assets like images) that holds the definitions of each component, so adding a theme to your application or replacing the existing one will make your entire application change all visuals like colors, fonts and drawings that make you components and containers looks in a certain way.

 In [Jewel](component-sets/jewel) UI Set styling and themeing is one of the key concepts, you can learn more about it here: